Best daily deals

 Price: Free / Varies

-All of these games have the same base mechanics with some customizations built on top.
+These games have the same base mechanics with some customizations built on top.
 It’s a roguelike dungeon crawler where you explore floors, kill bad guys, and avoid death.
 It has pixel graphics and relatively simple mechanics.
-If you want to try out one of the Pixel Dungeon games, simply search for it on the Play Store and you’ll find them.
+If you want to try out one of the Pixel Dungeon games, search for it on the Play Store, and you’ll find them.

 If we missed any great roguelike dungeon crawlers for Android, tell us about them in the comments.
 You can also click here to check out our latest Android app and game lists.